kernow/jsmocha/README.markdown

 Examples
 --------

-jsMocha's syntax is designed to closely match that of Mocha's which is extremely readable and simple.
+jsMocha's syntax is designed to closely match that of Mocha's which is extremely readable.
 The major difference between Mocha syntax and jsMocha is `with()` parameter expectations have been changed to `passing()`, this is due to a naming conflict in JavaScript.

 A mocked object has the `expects()` method available and also the jsmocha object.
 The `verify()`, `report()` and `teardown()` methods are available through the jsmocha object to avoid naming conflicts.